 If the diet is working, it is okay to have a little bit sometimes.

 Artificial and natural flavours, fruit flavours and even vanilla can cause problems.
-Vanilla essence used to be limited to 2 drops per day but even that can be too much for some children.
+Vanilla essence is limited to 2 drops per day (due to salicylates) but even that can be too much for some children.
 If your child is not improving, reduce or avoid 'flavours', 'vanillin' or 'vanilla' in commercial products such vanilla flavoured yoghurt, custard, ice cream, soymilk, caramels, biscuits, carob and sweets.
 Home cooking is safer but avoid vanilla in that too.

 Citric acid is permitted on the elimination diet but some people react to it especially to large amounts.
 If the diet isn't working, limit or avoid magic cordial and other citric acid containing failsafe foods.
 You also need to avoid commercial flavourings in moderate products such as preservative free lemonade and tonic water (in gin & tonic) – previously listed as low.

 Even if eating small amounts, you may need to drop it until you get the improvement you want, then try again later.

 Eat meat as fresh as possible - fresh meat that has been hung by your butcher for a week or two is acceptable but supermarket meats are usually now vacuum packed for up to three months, avoid if possible.